rajeshjhumpa/unmap-datastores/README.md

-#stopazurevm
+#startazurevm

-Script to Stop Azure VM in any of the listed subscriptions
+Script to Start Azure VM in any of the listed subscriptions